Passion of My Life

 Have climbed it 6 times.
 The last as recently as 11 January this year

-( on my73rd birthday) and have the doubtful distinction of being
+( on my73rd birthday,) & have the doubtful distinction of being

-the oldest person by seven years, to do so.
+the oldest person by 7 yrs, to do so.

-it's the mountains themselves, and the people that climb that I
+it’s the mountains themselves, & the people that climb that I

 love.
 One of my old quotes is “The higher the hut, the more

 think this big climb should be the last of the like.